Last updated January 19, 2021

 - Effective Friday, November 6, a revised Face Covering Order requires all persons to wear face-coverings in all public places, even where they are able to maintain 6 feet of distance from others.
 If you are in a public space, even outdoors, please wear a mask.
 A revised Stay At Home Advisory instructs residents to stay home between 10 PM and 5 AM except for going to work, running critical errands, and taking a walk.
 Specific businesses must close to the public from 9:30 PM to 5 AM (restaurants, liquor and cannabis stores, in/outdoor events, theatres/movie theatres, and others.
 A new Gathering Order reduces gathering size to 10 people indoors and 25 people outdoors at private residences.
 Read more about these orders here.

 - Most Barbershops, hair salons, and personal services such as massage, nail care, skin care, tanning, and makeup services have reopened.
 Check with each proprietor before arrival.

-- Movie theaters and outdoor performance venues, museums, cultural and historical sites; fitness centers and health clubs are opening but call head about reservation policies
+- Check with movie theaters and outdoor performance venues, museums, cultural and historical sites, fitness centers and health clubs about reservation policies.

 Please be prepared to follow these safety guidelines during your visit: